DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Other environmental issues include earthquakes, power outages, tornados and wind
     - Secondary facilities should be located far enough away from the primary to ensure they won't be damaged by the same event
     - **Recommendations**:
         - Temperature: Rooms intended primarily to house computers should generally be kept between 59 and 89.6 degrees Fahrenheit (15 and 32 degrees Celsius).
+Some systems might require even lower temperatures.
         - Humidity: Humidity in a computer room should be maintained between 20 and 80 percent.
-Too much humidity can cause corrosion.
-Too little humidity causes static electricity.
+Too much humidity can cause condensation leading to corrosion.
+Too little humidity causes static voltage\electricity to build up.
+        - Static Voltage:
+             - 40 can cause Destruction of sensitive circuits and other electronic components
+             - 1,000 ca cause Scrambling of monitor displays
+             - 1,500 can cause Destruction of data stored on hard drives
+             - 2,000 can cause Abrupt system shutdown
+             - 4,000 can cause Printer jam or component damage
+             - 17,000 can cause Permanent circuit damage

 - 3.9.8 Fire prevention, detection, and suppression
     - Protecting personnel from harm should always be the most important goal of any security or protection system!
     - In addition to protecting people, fire detection and suppression is designed to keep asset damage caused by fire, smoke, heat, and suppression materials to a minimum